Husseinhewehii/Authentication-Scrum/README.md

 A Web Appication that allows User to Register or Login through:
  - Linkedin, Gmail or Manually
 *   If you register through a social platform and default password with value "secret" is created .
+*   A Middleware is configured that filters routes' access for user based on their status (logged in or logged out)

 ## The Installation
 - Clone(SSH or HTTPS) :